 Sometimes a high-risk pregnancy is the result of a medical condition present before pregnancy.
-In other cases, a medical condition that develops during pregnancy for either mom or baby causes a pregnancy to become high risk.
+In other cases, a medical condition that develops during pregnancy for either you or your baby causes a pregnancy to become high risk.

 Specific factors that might contribute to a high-risk pregnancy include:

 - Advanced maternal age.
-Pregnancy risks are higher for mothers age 35 and older.
+Pregnancy risks are higher for mothers older than age 35.

 - Lifestyle choices.
 Smoking cigarettes, drinking alcohol and using illegal drugs can put a pregnancy at risk.

 - Pregnancy complications.
-Various complications that develop during pregnancy pose risks, such as problems with the uterus, cervix or placenta, or severe morning sickness (hyperemesis gravidarum) that continues past the first trimester.
-Other concerns might include too much amniotic fluid (polyhydramnios) or too little amniotic fluid (oligohydramnios), restricted fetal growth or Rh (rhesus) sensitization — a potentially serious condition that can occur when your blood group is Rh negative and your baby's blood group is Rh positive.
+Various complications that develop during pregnancy can pose risks.
+Examples include an abnormal placenta position, fetal growth less than the 10th percentile for gestational age (fetal growth restriction) and Rh (rhesus) sensitization — a potentially serious condition that can occur when your blood group is Rh negative and your baby's blood group is Rh positive.

 - Multiple pregnancy.
 Pregnancy risks are higher for women carrying twins or higher order multiples.